mitchcr/ONEVM/README.md

 ## Lab 1: Fix VM noboot issue caused by corrupt Initrd

 On this Lab the initramfs file has been corrupted.

-Your task is to set a Nested environment using one of the Solution Methods provided, in order to rebuild the initramfs file.
+Your task is to set a Nested environment using one of the Solution Methods provided in order to regenerate the initramfs file.

-Once the initramfs file has been restore, make the necessary configuration changes to ensure the VM boots up properly.
+Once the initramfs file has been restored, make the necessary configuration changes to ensure the VM boots up properly.

 ### Symptom